FC BS+B calendar

 Discussion

-1. Which reform would reduce the most cost for the baseline project: by-right missing-middle approval, preapproved plans, published review timelines, fee scaling, or concurrent review - and who would object?
+1. Which Fort Collins reform would remove the most time and carrying cost from an infill housing project: by-right missing-middle approval, preapproved plans, published review timelines, fee scaling, or concurrent review, and who would object?

 3. If Fort Collins adopted single-window or concurrent review, which department handoff would still control the critical path?